 Complaints Regarding California Health Care

-The California Department of Public Health (CDPH) often receives health-related complaints from the public regarding agencies other than CDPH.
-We are providing the information on this page to assist you in directing your questions or complaints to the appropriate California agencies.
+The California Department of Public Health (CDPH) often receives health-related complaints from the public.
+Some of the complaints regard agencies other than CDPH.
+The information on this page will assist you in directing your questions or complaints to the appropriate California agencies.

 Complaints about dentists and dental care.